aiidateam/aiida-core/docs/source/topics/data_types.rst

         C : 0.0 0.0 3.5
   PeriodicSite: Li (0.0000, 0.0000, 0.0000) [0.0000, 0.0000, 0.0000]
   PeriodicSite: Li (1.5000, 1.5000, 1.5000) [0.4286, 0.4286, 0.4286]

+.. seealso:: :ref:`topics:data_types:core:jsonable`, which can store any other Pymatgen class.

 Exporting
 ^^^^^^^^^